EmilioVidal/FutballPlaybook/README.md

 # FootballPlaybook
 I worked with a team of students from CIBRUC, A.C. on a community service project to create a football playbook video game simulation using the GODOT ENGINE.
+In the span of two weeks, I learned the language of GDScript to contribute to the project.
 Our goal was to help football coaches explain game tactics to their players in an interactive and engaging way.

 ## Screanshots